-In Moodle, face-to-face is a plugin that extends the standard functionality of your Moodle site.
-In Totara, face-to-face is an enhanced, standard feature.
-It allows you to manage the scheduling, sign-up, notification and waitlisting of offline sessions, as well as attendance after the session is completed.
+The Face-to-face module in Moodle is a plugin that allows you to manage the scheduling, sign-up, notification, waitlisting and attendance of live, synchronous sessions.
 Face-to-face is an excellent tool to use for times when learning needs to be done in-person.
 In creating a new course, you can even set the course type as face-to-face, if the entire course will be conducted offline.

 The objective of this article is to give you a brief overview of the features and functionality of face-to-face, so that you can decide whether it is appropriate to use in your course.